Presbyterian Healthcare Services

 Presbyterian Healthcare ServicesPresbyterian exists to improve the health of the patients, members and communities we serve.
 Since 1908.

-• Code all of the following: inpatient and/or outpatient hospital records, ED records, Home Health & Hospice records and/or professional fee services • Ensure adherence to Hospital and Departmental Policies and Procedures • Review patients entire current medical record, assigning appropriate codes including CPT, ICD and MS-DRG • Access several systems via the computer to research the medical record when needed • Take responsibility for accounts receivable by looking for lost documents • Maintain and disseminate up-to-date technical knowledge of legal and regulatory information • Responsible for resolving any and all pre-bill edits, denials, etc. • Participate in all departmental in-services and updates
+• Codes more than one of the following: inpatient and/or outpatient hospital records, ED records, Home Health & Hospice records and/or professional fee services for PMG specialty providers for the purpose of reimbursement, research and in compliance with Federal regulation according to diagnosis, operation and procedure using the ICD-9/10 CM and CPT-4 classification system. • Ensures adherence to Hospital and Departmental Policies and Procedures. • Reviews patients' entire current medical record, assigning appropriate codes including CPT, ICD and MS-DRG (as defined by UHDDS guidelines and CMS). • Abstracts data essential to the QI department. • Accesses several systems via the computer to research the medical record when needed to complete the coding in a timely manner. • Takes responsibility for accounts receivable by looking for lost documents to ensure all encounters are coded. • Resolves any and all pre-bill edits, denials, etc for assigned accounts. • Maintains and disseminates up-to-date technical knowledge of legal and regulatory information. • Participates in all departmental in-services and updates to stay current with accepted coding guidelines.

 Presbyterian Healthcare ServicesPresbyterian exists to improve the health of the patients, members and communities we serve.
 Since 1908.